eugeniosu/ProductDevelopmentProject/README.md

 Technologies
 ----------
+For both local deployments we will use [Docker] containers

 Backend:
+* [pytest] - The pytest framework makes it easy to write small tests, yet scales to support complex functional testing for applications and libraries.
 * [Django Rest] - Django REST framework is a powerful and flexible toolkit for building Web APIs.
 * [PostgreSQL] - PostgreSQL is a powerful, open source object-relational database system.
 * [Psycopg] - Psycopg is the most popular PostgreSQL adapter for the Python programming language
 * [Zappa] - Zappa makes it super easy to build and deploy server-less, event-driven Python applications on AWS Lambda + API Gateway.

 Frontend:
+*  [Nightwatch] - Write efficient and straightforward end-to-end tests in Node.js which run against a Selenium/WebDriver server.
 *  [vue.js] - A progressive, incrementally-adoptable JavaScript framework for building UI on the web.
 *  [node.js] - evented I/O for the backend.